-I have twelve years of experience editing texts in history and related fields for nonnative and native speakers.
-In some cases, I translated text from German to English.
-I have also graded student papers at university for more than two decades, and I’ve taught English to many speakers of other languages.
-To determine whether I might be an appropriate editor or translator for your project, please have a look at the testimonials and projects on my home page.
+I edit texts in history and related fields for nonnative and native speakers.
+I also translate such texts from German into English.
+To determine whether I might be an appropriate editor or translator for your project, please have a look at my testimonials and projects pages.

 My base rate for editing is currently 65.00 USD or EUR per hour.
 Rush orders can cost more, depending on my availability.

 The time it takes me to edit will depend on how well prepared the text is, how difficult it is, and how much you expect of me in terms of specialized formatting (citations, tables) and the like.

 To obtain an estimate, please email me the text, and tell me about the intended audience or venue, the level of attention you expect the text will require, and by when you need it.

 For translations from German to English, I follow the German practice of charging by the so-called standard line (Normzeile), which is 55 characters long, including spaces, in the German source text.
 This practice is meant to make your costs more predictable than is possible with an hourly rate.